sybrew/the-seo-framework/readme.txt

 			* `get_ld_json_transient_name()`
 			* `delete_ld_json_transient()`
 		* **Deprecated:**
 			* Soft deprecation; no warnings are shown.
-This will change in a major update.
-Reason: Expanding ecommerce tool support.
+This will change in an upcoming major update.
+Reason: Expanding e-commerce tool support.
 				* `is_wc_shop()`, use `is_shop()` instead.
 				* `is_wc_product()`, use `is_product()` instead.
 				* `is_wc_product_admin()`, use `is_product_admin()` instead.